esnet/iperf/_sources/faq.rst.txt

   options will work.
 Some community-provided binaries of iperf3 for Windows exist.

+How can I build a statically-linked executable of iperf3?
+  There are a number of reasons for building an iperf3 executable with no dependencies on any shared libraries.
+Unfortunately this isn't quite a straight-forward process.

+  The steps below have nominally been tested on CentOS 7.4, but can probably be adapted for use with other Linux distributions:

+  #.
+If necessary, install the static C libraries; for CentOS this is
+      the ``glibc-static`` package.

+  #.
+If OpenSSL is installed, be sure that its static libraries are
+      also installed, from the ``openssl-static`` package.

+  #.
+Be sure that ``lksctp-*`` packages are not installed, because
+      as of this writing, there do not appear to be any static libraries available for SCTP.

+  #.
+Configure iperf3 thusly: ``configure "LDFLAGS=--static"
+      --disable-shared`` These options are necessary to disable the generation of shared libraries and link the executable statically.

+  #.
+Compile as normal.

+  It appears that for FreeBSD (tested on FreeBSD 11.1-RELEASE), only the last two steps are needed to produce a static executable.

 I'm seeing quite a bit of unexpected UDP loss.
 Why?
   First, confirm you are using iperf 3.1.5 or higher.
 There was an issue with the default UDP send size that was fixed in